Was the gorilla trekking experience worth the money and the long journey to a place far far away?

-I put my second foot forward and another to tap into the heartbeat of the jungle, I had to get up close and personal with it.
-This isn’t the kind of experience you can glean from a car or bus window as the scenery rushes past you.
+I put my second foot forward and another to tap into the heartbeat of the jungle; I had to get up close and personal with it.
+It isn’t the kind of experience you can glean from a car or bus window as the scenery rushes past you.
 No, to really dig into a place, there’s nothing so intimate as a thoughtful walking pace.

-Meandering along at a footstep’s speed of the other hikers in front of me, I absorbed the emerald sights, smells, and sounds of the two million year old jungle and fully imbibed the spirit of Bwindi Impenetrable Forest and its inhabitants.
+Meandering along at a footstep’s speed of the other hikers in front of me, I absorbed the emerald sights, smells, and sounds of the two million-year-old jungle.
+I fully imbibed the spirit of Bwindi Impenetrable Forest and its inhabitants.

-Our gorilla trekking group set out from the charming mountain town of Nkuringo, where life slows down to snail pace and Batwa natives flourish on a kind of poverty the modern folk would be repelled.
-After a brief stay to acclimate to altitude, we embarked on our adventure through the Bwindi.
+Our gorilla trekking group set out from the charming mountain town of Nkuringo, where life slows down to snail pace, and Batwa natives flourish on a kind of poverty that repels modern folk.
+After a brief stay to acclimate to the altitude, we embarked on our adventure onto the Bwindi forest floors.

-For the first three days, we roamed the remote hills southwest of Kampala—far from the crowds and civilization.
+We roamed the remote hills southwest of Kampala for the first three days—far from the crowds and civilization.
 We took trails where we never set sight on another Muzungu or trekking group.
 The trail was ours alone to share with the drifting jungle breeze and hardy farming folk who eke out their survival amidst the steep hillsides and high valleys of this bewitching mountain land.

 We tested our stamina, hiking many hours a day and traversing mountain passes to hidden sights in the park, all while taking in sweeping vistas of grassy hinterland surrounded by tantalizing misty ridges.